fluffy/blinky/design.md

 Sync refers to Sync In
 Out refers to Sync Out

+## Signalls

+ ExtIn 10 MHz input
+ RefIn 10 Mhz OCXO input
+ ExtOut 10 MHz output from MCO

+ SyncOut 1 pps output
+ SyncMon 1 pps in ( from SyncOut )
+ SyncIn 1 pps input
+ GpsIn 1 pps input

+ ## Timers

+system clock or RefIn drives main 32 bit coutner with overlofow to 16 bit

+ExtIn drives aux 32 bit coutner with 16 bit overflow.

+Main and aux count at 10 Mhz and wrap ever second.

+Every timer can capture syncMon to provide sync of counters.
+Probaly don't need for the secondary counter for main and aux

+Main and Aux can capture
+ SyncMon, SyncIn, GpsIn

+Main and Aux can genrate SyncOut

+Display TImer drives LED and sync to main or aux rollover
+* does this need to capture syncMon ???

 ### Main Timer:
 * Use timer X
 * 32 bits